Kimberly Randolph, MSN, FNP-BC

 Kimberly Randolph has been a nurse practitioner since 1998, providing care for a diverse population, from chronically ill patients of all ages to college students and their families.

-Randolph joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, as an Internal Medicine Nurse Practitioner in December 2012.
+Randolph joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, as a Family Nurse Practitioner in December 2012.
 With experience in a variety of health care settings, Randolph says CTCA® is unlike any other place she’s worked.

 “Everyone is positive and goes out the way to provide excellent, patient-centered care,” Randolph says of CTCA.
 “I want my patients to feel that they have been heard and that their concerns are important.
 Sometimes, simply allowing patients to express their concerns is the only medicine they need.”